 Supply Chain: A network of manufacturers, retailers, distributors, transporters, storage facilities and brokers that are involved in the production, sale and delivery of a product to its end user.
 The supply chain is typically made up of several different businesses and service providers, each fulfilling a specific role.

 Surface Trade: Goods that are transported using surface transportation, generally referring to truck, rail and pipeline.

 Surety: An individual or business that agrees to be liable for the performance of another party.

-Surety Bond: A written agreement in which one party agrees to be liable to a second party, should a third party default on a commitment.
+Surety Bond: A written agreement in which one party agrees to be liable to a second party, should a third-party default on a commitment.

 Tare: The amount of weight that is deducted from a shipment to take into account the weight of the box, bag or other receptacle that contains the merchandise.
-This ensures that duties are not collected on packaging materials.

 Tariff: Tax imposed by a government on goods being imported into that country – or in some cases on goods being exported from that country.